 Our paper extends the second strand of literature in the following directions.
-Firstly, we analyze jumps and cojumps around US macroeconomic releases in several European financial markets.
-Some earlier papers, such as Andersson (2010), Harju and Hussain (2011), and Hussain (2011) have analyzed the impact of US macroeconomic/ monetary policy releases on the intraday returns and volatilities in European financial markets.
-But to the best of our knowledge, no study links jumps and cojumps in multiple European markets and across different asset classes to the US macroeconomic indicators.
-Secondly, we estimate jumps at a very high frequency using tick by tick data.3 These intraday estimates, which are much more precise than daily or even lower frequency intraday jump measures, enable us to describe jumps and cojumps and to carefully link them to macroeconomic indicators.
-Thirdly, we report the magnitude and the direction of jumps and co-jumps for each relevant US macroeconomic indicator.
-Finally, contrary to the majority of earlier studies which mainly focused on the US markets, this paper presents new empirical evidence on European financial markets.
+Firstly, we analyze jumps and cojumps around U.S macroeconomic releases in several European financial markets and across different asset classes.3 Some earlier papers, such as Andersson (2010) and Harju and Hussain (2011) have analyzed the impact of U.S macroeconomic policy releases on the intraday returns and volatilities in European financial markets.
+But to the best of our knowledge, no study links jumps and cojumps in multiple European markets and across different asset classes to the U.S macroeconomic indicators.
+Secondly, we estimate jumps at a very high frequency using tick by tick data.4 As noted by Lahaye et al. (2011), these intraday estimates, which are much more precise than daily or even lower frequency intraday jump measures, enable us to describe jumps and cojumps and to carefully link them to macroeconomic indicators.
+Thirdly, we report the magnitude and the direction of jumps and co-jumps for each relevant U.S macroeconomic indicator.
+Finally, we also examine whether the global credit crisis started in 2007 has significantly changed the jump dynamics in European financial markets.
+Overall, contrary to the majority of earlier studies which mainly focused on the U.S markets, this paper presents new empirical evidence on European financial markets.